Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Problem formalization: ranked bandits in metric spaces

-A user distribution $\P$ is called L-continuous with respect to~$(X,\D)$ if its pointwise mean $\mu$ is L-continuous w.r.t.~$(X,\D)$.
+A user distribution $\P$ is called L-continuous with respect to~$(X,\D)$ if its pointwise mean $\mu$ is L-continuous with respect to~$(X,\D)$.

-\xhdr{Document similarity.} To allow us to incorporate information about similarity between documents, we start with the model proposed by Kleinberg et al.~\yrcite{LipschitzMAB-stoc08}, \hlc{2}{called \emph{Lipschitz MAB}}: an algorithm is given a metric space $(X,\D)$ w.r.t. which \hlc{2}{the pointwise mean $\mu$} is L-continuous.\footnote{One only needs to assume that similarity between any two documents $x,y$ is summarized by a number $\delta_{x,y}$ such that $|\mu(x)-\mu(y)| \leq \delta_{x,y}$.
-Then one obtains a metric space by taking the shortest paths closure.} This model suffices for learning the document at the top position $(k=1)$.
+\xhdr{Document similarity.} To allow us to incorporate information about similarity between documents, we start with the model, called \emph{Lipschitz MAB}, proposed by~\cite{LipschitzMAB-stoc08} for the standard (single-slot) bandits.
+In this model, an algorithm is given a metric space $(X,\D)$ with respect to which \hlc{2}{the pointwise mean $\mu$} is L-continuous.\footnote{One only needs to assume that similarity between any two documents $x,y$ is summarized by a number $\delta_{x,y}$ such that $|\mu(x)-\mu(y)| \leq \delta_{x,y}$.
+Then one obtains a metric space by taking the shortest paths closure.}

-\OMIT{ Let us incorporate information about similarity between documents.
-For learning the top-ranked document ($k=1$), we adopt the model from~\cite{LipschitzMAB-stoc08}: an algorithm is given a metric space $(X,\D)$ w.r.t. which the user distribution is L-continuous.\footnote{One only needs to assume that similarity between any two documents $x,y$ is summarized by a number $\delta_{x,y}$ such that $|\mu(x)-\mu(y)| \leq \delta_{x,y}$.
-Then one obtains a metric space by taking the shortest paths closure.} }

-However, for lower ranked documents this model is not sufficiently informative since the relevant click probabilities $\mu(\cdot|Z_S)$ are conditional.
-We will assume a stronger property called {\em conditional L-continuity}:
+While this model suffices for learning the document at the top slot (see~\cite{LipschitzMAB-stoc08} for details), it is not sufficiently informative for lower slots.
+This is because the relevant click probabilities $\mu(\cdot\,|Z_S)$ are conditional and therefore are not directly constrained by L-continuity.
+To enable efficient learning in all $k$ slots, we will assume a stronger property called {\em conditional L-continuity}:

 \begin{definition} $\P$ is called \emph{conditionally} L-continuous w.r.t. $(X,\D)$ if the conditional pointwise mean $\mu(\cdot|Z_S)$ is L-continuous for all $S\subset X$. \end{definition}

 \OMIT{ Distribution $\P$ is called \emph{conditionally Lipschitz-continuous} w.r.t. $(X,\D)$ given $S\subset X$ if the conditional pointwise mean $\mu(\cdot|S)$ is Lipschitz-continuous w.r.t. $(X,D)$.